-- Executing any required infrastructure steps that are automated as code to stand up or tear down cloud infrastructure.
+- Executing any required infrastructure steps automated as code to stand up or tear down cloud infrastructure.

 - Moving code to the target computing environment.

-- Managing the environment variables and configuring them for the target environment.
+- Managing environment variables and configuring them for the target environment.

-- Pushing application components to their appropriate services, such as web servers, API services, and database services.
+- Pushing application components to their appropriate services, such as web servers, APIs, and database services.

-- Executing any steps required to restarts services or call service endpoints that are needed for new code pushes.
+- Executing any steps required to restart services or call service endpoints needed for new code pushes.